 Cotton Factory, The

 The Imperial Cotton Factory, built in 1900, ran as a factory until 1972.
 It has been repurposed as the largest creative hub in the Hamilton area — with studios for artists, artisans, musicians, craftspeople and entrepreneurs.
 Film and television productions, photographers and special events are also drawn here.
-This year's Door's Open Hamilton is also the Cotton Factory's 10th anniversary.
+This is one of the best examples of adaptive reuse in Hamilton.

 The Cotton Factory is a creative arts centre in the heart of lower Hamilton.
 This former cotton mill, built in 1900, is a prime example of adaptive reuse.
 The former site of the Imperial Cotton Company, it has since been transformed into a creative industries complex — with space for workshops, studios for artists, and office space for creative professionals.
 Film and television productions, photographers and special events are also drawn to the building by its unique esthetic and historical charm.
 As part of Digital Doors Open, learn more about this site through the video below.